 - Place the casings in a bowl and run water over them.
 Try to be gentle when you do this so they don’t get tangled.

-- Soak the casings in cool water for 30 minutes then rise with more fresh water one more time.
+- Soak the casings in cool water for 30 minutes then rinse with fresh water one more time.

 - Now take each casing, one at a time and flush cool water through the inside of the casing to get rid of any salt.
 Repeat that process for each casing.